8 Powerful Jazz Chords for Guitar

 3. Dominant 7th chord

-This is another very useful chord, which is used not only in jazz but in most tonal music: classical, folk, rock, blues, and so many other styles.
+This is another very useful guitar chord, which is used not only in jazz but in most tonal music: classical, folk, rock, blues, and so many other styles.

 The dominant chord is just a dominant triad plus a minor seventh chord.
 See, for the example, the E7 chord: